 If you are experiencing a life-threatening emergency, including having thoughts of harming yourself, please call 911 or go to your nearest emergency room.
 If you are seeking non-emergency assistance for a crisis after hours, see the Emergency and Crisis Care page.

-During Fall 2020, due to COVID-19, mental health services will be provided through teletherapy.
+During Spring 2021, due to COVID-19, mental health services will be provided through teletherapy.
 Students who reside in the state of Illinois are eligible for teletherapy.
 Students who live out of state cannot receive teletherapy, but can utilize care management services to access mental health care in their state.
 Students who live out of state can also join a mental health group.

 Students seek therapy for a variety of reasons.
 Many students come for counseling when life events or academic stressors leave them feeling troubled or distressed.
 When these feelings last for more than a few days, you may find it helpful to speak with an unbiased, objective professional.
 Some common reasons for entering treatment include: